cvonfeldt/microsoft-sentinel-investigations/README.md

 ---

-## 4.13
+## 4.13: Tying It All Together

-Tying everything together, there were a few logs from earlier parts that didn't exactly receive an explanation, but I wanted to complete the lab and see if I got answers, and for some of them I did!
+Tying everything together, there were a few logs from earlier parts that didn't exactly receive an explanation at the time, but I wanted to complete the lab and see if I got answers...

 For the IP addresses acting as backup beacons from part 4.6 (198.51.100.42 and 203.0.113.77), we said we would keep an eye out for them, and we saw both of them in the Cloud Trail activity.
 Turns out 198.51.100.42 was the attacker's machine that the attack was running from, as it was the IP running mirage in Cloud Trail (as seen in screenshots in 4.11).
 As for 203.0.113.77 appeared to be a secondary attacker machine, as it was the IP running the backup-svc backdoor account in Cloud Trail: